 - Delegate!
 Give each family member a specific responsibility.
 It can be as simple as checking off a shopping list while you grab the ingredients in the supermarket or even reading you the recipe while you prep and cook.
 Remember, even at a young age of 2 & 3, children love to help out, so don’t leave anyone out!
 Don’t forget your spouse and any other family members who reside with you, this is a family effort and everyone needs to be involved to make it a success.

 - It’s a process! -not an overnight miracle.
-It is most beneficial to begin gradually by changing one meal a day (check out our healthy plates for making one meal half fruits and veggies), or even as simple as one meal a week (think Meatless Mondays for example).
+It is most beneficial to begin gradually by changing one meal a day, or even as simple as one meal a week (think Meatless Mondays for example).